Deploying Docker containers on Azure

 docker compose up command.

 The following sections contain instructions on how to deploy your Docker containers on ACI.
+Also see the full list of container features supported by ACI.

 Log into Azure